Cooperative Extension is the outreach arm of the University. Along with teaching and research, it is essential to the

 As one of America’s 19 1890 Land-Grant Universities, DSU provides integrated teaching, research and outreach programs.
-In Delaware, the extension program, located in the College of Agriculture, Science and Technology (CAST), incorporates the work of employees in three mission areas: Agriculture and Natural Resources, Family and Consumer Sciences, and 4-H and Youth Development.
+The extension program, located in the College of Agriculture, Science and Technology (CAST), incorporates the work of employees in three mission areas: Agriculture and Natural Resources, Family and Consumer Sciences, and 4-H and Youth Development.

 Under the umbrella of Delaware Cooperative Extension, state specialists and agents at DSU and the University of Delaware make research-based education available to all Delawareans.

 Extension Mission Areas

 The Extension Collaborative on Immunization Teaching and Engagement (EXCITE) project provides resourceful information on vaccine uptake to underserved communities in Delaware.
 Visit the web page for information on project activities.